 - coconut yogurt for serving

 Peel and slice the carrots, celery and garlic.
-Peel and chop the onions.
+Peel and chop the onions and tomatoes.
 Place a large pan onto a medium heat and add the olive oil.
 Place all your chopped and sliced ingredients into the pan and stir with a wooden spoon.